flpfar/capstone-shop/README.md

 - Index.html -> Click on Capstone Shop logo (from any page)
 - Category.html -> Click on 'Men' (Available in desktop version, right below the logo)
 - Product.html -> Click on any product inside Category.html
+*It is not possible to reach Category.html on mobile and tablet versions, since the navgation collapse functionality was not implemented*

 *As this project was created in order to practice html and css design concepts, there are no functionalities included.*